About

 Project Leadership and Acknowledgments

 This SCD site and data are currently overseen by Stephanie Sapienza (Digital Humanities Archivist) and Raffaele Viglianti (Senior Research Software Developer).
 The SCD Advisory Group includes Patrick Midtlyng, Brandon Burke, Yuri Shimoda, A.J.
 Bauer, and William Van Den Dries, who contributed their expertise to revisions and upgrades of the data model and collection submission workflows.
+Josh Shepperd is the Director of the RPTF.

 Previous versions of the database were developed using the open-source Blacklight framework, as part of a massive flagship RPTF initiative.
 We acknowledge the foundational work of the previous developers and contributors, whose efforts made this resource possible: